Best things to do in Sligo Ireland 2024/2025

-One of the best things to do in Ireland is explore Sligo a much-overlooked County on the Wild Atlantic Way and is apparently the least visited of all the counties on the west coast of Ireland.
+One of the best things to do in Ireland is explore Sligo one of the most underrated counties on the Wild Atlantic Way and is apparently the least visited of all the counties on the west coast of Ireland.
 There many top attractions and things to do in Sligo and a ton of attractions you could spend several days here on your tour of Ireland.
 What a great loss to all the visitors who don’t know the area and miss all the places to visit in Sligo.
 Here is my list of 38 Sligo attractions and what to do what to do on a trip to Sligo. in the west of Ireland

 photo of a beautiful scenic irish landscape with Benbulben the flat top mountain in the background with a flock of sheep grazing in the foreground surrounded by Irish yellow spurge a rough but beautiful Irish plant things to to in Sligo